It’s the 21st Annual Cognition in the Rough!!!

 Are you working on cognition-related research?
 Would you like to discuss your work with major scholars in the field?
-Now is the time to prepare for the 20th annual “COGNITION IN THE ROUGH” workshop to be held at the Academy of Management conference in Atlanta this August.
-Please see below for more information, but if you have any questions, don’t hesitate to contact our Representatives-at-Large, John Paul Stephens (email@example.com) and Erin Reid (firstname.lastname@example.org).
+Now is the time to prepare for the 21st annual “COGNITION IN THE ROUGH” workshop to be held at the Academy of Management conference in Chicago this August.
+Please see below for more information, but if you have any questions, don’t hesitate to contact our Representatives-at-Large, Erin Reid (firstname.lastname@example.org) and Aimee Hamilton (email@example.com).

 In particular, many past CIR participants have emphasized how much they have benefited from their participation in the workshop in terms of developing their theoretical models and their planned methodology.
 This feedback has been instrumental in helping them further develop and polish their research for publication in top academic journals.